lnshi/node-cayley/README.md

 ## HTTP APIs

-`promisify: true`, default, the lib will provide all APIs in bluebird Promise style, or else all APIs will be provided in callback style, for both styles usage examples can be found in the lib [test folder](./test).
+`promisify: true`, default, the lib will provide all APIs in bluebird Promise style, or else all APIs will be provided in callback style, for both styles usages examples can be found in the lib [test folder](./test).

 ### write(data, callback)